ingtiti/cosc-learning-labs/doc/guide/byod.md

 The outcome is that the Python packages of this project will be appended to the Python *path*, and all required packages will be downloaded and appended to the Python *path*.

-There are two suggested techniques for achieving the required integration:
+On Linux and Mac OS X, There are two suggested techniques for achieving the required integration:
 * Modify the current Python environment of your computer, which is suitable for a Dev VM, say, which would only be used for single project.
 * Create and modify a virtual, temporary Python environment, which is recommended when you have multiple projects being developed in parallel on your own laptop, say.